OrianaVenture/VentureValheim/LocationReset/README.md

 This mod needs to be on the client, it will work even if other players do not have it installed but may behave unexpectedly when playing around other players without the mod.
 For best results have everyone install the mod.
 When this mod is put on a server it will sync the configurations from the server to all clients on connection.
 Live changes to the configurations should take immediate effect.

 ## Changelog

+### 0.5.0

+* Update for game patch version 0.217.14 (Hildir's Request)
+* Internal code refactor to simplify resetting, now auto-detects dungeons and all reset tracking moved to LocationProxy object
+  * Improved compatibility for custom dungeons from other mods (does not apply for non-dungeon sky locations)
+  * You will lose reset times on all dungeons when upgrading, they will be treated as if the mod was newly installed
+* Bug fix for frost caves and mistlands dungeons regenerating with different seeds
+* Reworked resetting logic of leviathans to only happen if the player is the "chunk owner" (similar update happened in 0.3.1)
+* Added ItemDrop to recognized type for resets, this will now delete and respawn things you can throw on the ground
+* Extended the range of triggering resets to 100 meters for all locations and dungeons (sky locations previously 30)

 ### 0.4.0